jjclark1982/incremental/README.md

 ### TODO

-unified controls for incrementing/decrementing each order of an accumulator's polynomial
+- unified controls for incrementing/decrementing each order of an accumulator's polynomial

-graph of value for each type
+- graph of value for each type

+- support cancelable event listeners instead of current `fps.callbacks`, eg:

+        listener = this
+        clock.onTick(..., listener)
+        clock.onFrame(..., listener)
+        clock.off(listener)